saucelabs/sauce-docs/docs/mobile-apps/automated-testing/app-files.md

 **Build for XCUITest** <span className="sauceGreen">Beta</span>

-XCUITest for Simulators is currently in <span className="sauceGreen">Beta</span>.
+XCUITest for Simulators is currently in <span className="sauceGreen">Beta</span> and is only supported for iOS 15 and up.
 It needs two apps, which are:

 - The App that needs to be tested (testApp)
 - The App that holds the tests (testRunner)